 - The premier way to experience this park is with elephants!
 Many have concerns about animal welfare and these concerns are well placed so doing your research as to who provides responsible treatment to these majestic creatures is important.
-There are a number of companies now that have responded to these concerns and provide excellent opportunities to interact with elephants.
-In the past riding on elephants was the norm, but because of the overwhelming evidence of the brutal methods used to accept riders on the backs of them, many companies offer chances to walk with them instead and watch them bat in the rivers.
+There are a number of companies now that have responded to these concerns and provided excellent opportunities to interact with elephants.
+In the past riding on elephants was the norm, but because of the overwhelming evidence of the brutal methods used to accept riders on their backs of them, many companies offer chances to walk with them instead and watch them bat in the rivers.

 - Some of your time might be spent on the periphery of the park and so cycling tours are wonderful for seeing the countryside and having cultural interactions with the Tharu farming communities living alongside.

 - One of the most relaxing ways to experience the park and have to opportunity to press deeper into the heart of this diverse ecosystem is by canoe.
 Both the Rapti and Narayani rivers afford to view chances for all kinds of wildlife.

 - Enjoy a wildlife walk with a licensed guide.
 The guide will provide you with the best places to view wildlife all the while giving you time for photos and enjoying the scenery.